 |ATP-CP||1-12 seconds||Explosive / max power||Power spins, Fonjis and flips|

 |GLYCOLYTIC||12 seconds – 2 minutes||High intensity||Intense combos up the pole|

 |AEROBIC||2 minutes to 2 hours||Low to moderate||Floorwork|

 Throughout the 3 to 4 minutes of a pole routine, we will usually dip in and out of all three of these energy systems, using the ATP-CP and glycolytic for high intensity combos and power moves and the aerobic system to recover in between.

 An interesting Italian research paper was released earlier this year which looked into the physiological demands of pole dance.
-Unfortunately, it was only a single case study (meaning there was only one participant in the study), but it is the first scientific paper I’ve managed to find that investigates the physiology of pole dance.
+Unfortunately, it was only a single case study (meaning there was only one participant in the study), but as of the date of writing (June 2017) it is the first scientific paper I’ve managed to find that investigates the physiology of pole dance.

 >>If you wanna get your geek-on, you can find that research paper here. <<

 The researchers monitored a pole dancer’s heart rate, blood pressure, blood lactate levels (and more!) as she performed a competitive 3 minute 30 second pole routine.